-Two and a half years later, now that this once extreme lifestyle now feels familiar, I have just enough perspective to wish I could go back and give my pre-vegan self (or someone else in my shoes) a few pointers.
+Years later, now that this once extreme lifestyle now feels familiar, I have just enough perspective to wish I could go back and give my pre-vegan self (or someone else in my shoes) a few pointers.

 So whenever they give us the promised time machines and jetpacks and I get the chance to go back and talk to that guy, here’s how I’ll help him prepare:

 So get used to them, and understand that they don’t necessarily indicate a lack of respect.

 My dad’s favorite line, when he tries some of our food: “This would be great with some meatballs!”
 It’s a joke, of course, and the fact that he says it so often has itself become a joke.